Piatt County Personal Injury Lawyers

 If you or a loved one has suffered severe injuries in any kind of accident in Piatt County, whether vocational, recreational, or otherwise, you deserve maximum compensation for what you and your family are going through.
-That’s when skilled legal counsel becomes all important.
-You should not hesitate to contact Spiros Law, P.C. for assistance with pursuing your claim for injuries, property damage, and emotional and physical suffering.
+That’s when skilled legal counsel becomes important.
+You should not hesitate to contact Spiros Law, P.C. for assistance with pursuing your claim for injuries and emotional and physical suffering.

 Our service-oriented team has recovered more than $100 million for our clients in the last decade alone.
-We will outline all of your legal rights and options in a free, initial consultation in our Champaign office.
+We will outline all your legal rights and options in a free, initial consultation in our Champaign office or a location convenient to you.
 Call us at (815) 929-9292 or contact us online to set up an appointment to discuss your case.

 Injury Cases We Handle

 Spiros Law, P.C. represents clients in a wide range of personal injury matters.
 Some of the most common kinds of cases our team handles include, but are not limited to:

 - Medical malpractice— According to the 2018 Medical Malpractice Payout Analysis from Diederich Healthcare, Illinois had a total medical malpractice payout of $300,790,050 in 2017, an 11.49 percent increase from 2016.

 - Car accidents— The Illinois Department of Transportation (IDOT)reported that in 2017 there were 311,679 crashes involving motor vehicles in Illinois.

 - Defective drugs & devices— Patients can suffer many different kinds of injuries when they are prescribed defective drugs or have medical procedures performed with defective devices.